-After you have used a certain amount of characters in transcribing, there are some in-app purchases in order to continue editing captions.
+After you have used a certain number of characters in transcribing, MixCaptions offers in-app purchases that enable you to continue editing captions.
 Again, you can download MixCaptions from the App Store.

 "The Amara Editor is an award-winning caption and subtitle editor that’s free to use!
 It’s fun and easy to learn and encourages collaboration.
 Whether you’re an independent video creator, someone helping a friend access a video, or a grandchild translating a family clip for Grandma – the Amara Editor is the simplest way to make video accessible."

 Like MixCaptions, you need video content to begin with.
 But this time, you can use a URL (YouTube, Vimeo, MP4, WebM, OGG and MP3) to proceed with manual captions.

 Amara is a desktop subtitling application that offers the ability to create your own captions, or purchase professional subtitling services from the Amara team.

 Once signed up, you have the option to find a video URL to then add subtitles too.
 Using Amara’s Editor’s keyboard controls, you quickly get familiar with: play/pause, skip, insert line break you then begin typing up manual captions.
 After you have finished, you can edit to make sure the captions work accordingly with the video and audio content.

 Most people will think the only way to make video accessible to people who are blind or visually impaired is to have audio descriptions.
 You’re not wrong.
 However, when creating video content there are steps you can take to make sure it is accessible:

 - Insert regular pauses (this allows any third-party transcription apps or services to catch up)

 - Have people speak one at a time, and identify the person who is speaking

 - If there's audience participation, use descriptive language — e.g: If you've eaten lunch, put your hand up.
 Molly has her hand up